dujanhung/json-validator/doc.md

 hex_flag()
 ```

-represents a HEX color with specified HEX flags.
+restricts `string` to be HEX color with specified HEX flags.

 only available for `string` .